dbullock1086/Herakles/README.md

 - `SampleLF`

 This algorithm looks separately at sample number and channel number (128 bin by 48 bin histograms), and displays the mean value and standard deviation of each.
-For example, it can show you the pulse shape for each PMT simulataneously over a large number of events.
+For example, it can show you the pulse shape (by color spectrum) for each PMT simulataneously over a large number of events.

 And one algorithm looks for systematic cross-talk: